-Where $e{at}$ and $n{at}$ are the easting and northing of club a's stadium address in season t respectively while $e_i$ and $n_i$ are the easting and northing of sponsor i's UK address.
+Where e{at} and n{at} are the easting and northing of club a's stadium address in season t respectively while e_i and n_i are the easting and northing of sponsor i's UK address.
 If sponsor i does not have a UK address, we apply the longest distance observed in the data to estimate it.

-To investigate how the impact of the geographical distance varies across different clubs and sponsors, we include the following interaction variables: (1) $D{ait}CQM{at}$ , is the interaction variable between the geographical distance and three quality measures $CQM{at}$ of a club: club performance ranking, club attendance, and club revenue.
+To investigate how the impact of the geographical distance varies across different clubs and sponsors, we include the following interaction variables: (1) $D{ait}CQM{at}$, is the interaction variable between the geographical distance and three quality measures CQM{at} of a club: club performance ranking, club attendance, and club revenue.
 These variables are included to study whether a winning club can extend its geographical reach on its sponsors.
-(2) $D{ait}FINC{it}$ is the interaction variable between the geographical distance and a sponsor's revenue.
-We include this variable is to study whether the value of geographical distance matters less for a larger company.
-(3) $D{ait}INTL_i$ is the interaction variable between the geographical distance and a sponsor's international status $INTL_i$ .
+(2) $D{ait}FINC{it}$ is the interaction variable between the geographical distance and a sponsor's financial size measured by its annual revenue.
+We include this variable to study whether the value of geographical distance matters less for a larger company.
+(3) $D{ait}INTL_i$ is the interaction variable between the geographical distance and a sponsor's international status INTL_i.
 This variable is included to investigate whether the geographical distance matters less for international sponsors.
 As international sponsors usually have high awareness, they may be less concerned with raising awareness but rather focusing more on building image.
-(3) $D{ait}INDUSTD_i$ , is the interaction between the geographical distance and a vector of industry dummy variables.
+(3) $D{ait}INDUSTD_i$, is the interaction between the geographical distance and a vector of industry dummy variables.
 These variables are used to study whether the importance of distance depends on the industry characteristics.
-We include the industry dummies for the following industries: alcohol manufacturer ( $Alcohol_i$ ), car manufacturers ( $Car_i$ ), airline companies $(Airline_i)$ , telecommunication companies including internet and wireless providers $(Telcom_i)$ , and gambling companies (Gamblingi).
-All other companies treated as the baseline with a value of one.
+We include the industry dummies for the following industries: alcohol manufacturer (Alcohol1), car manufacturers (Car_i) , airline companies $(Airline_i)$, telecommunication companies including internet and wireless providers $(Telcom_i)$, and gambling companies $(Gambling_i)$.
+All other companies treated as the baseline with a value of zero.

-Interactions between a club's quality and a sponsor's financial strength
+Interactions between a club's quality and a sponsor's financial size

-To investigate the matching between a club's quality and sponsor's financial strength, we include the following interaction variables: $CPM{at}FINC{it}$ , $ATTN{at}FINC{it}$ , and $CRV{at}FINC{it}$ .
-A club's quality is measured by three aspects: on field performance $CPM{at}$ , club attendance $ATTN{at}$ and club revenue $CRV{at}$ .
-A club's performance $CPM{at}$ is measured by the following four variables: a club's performance ranking $CPR{at}$ in season t, a dummy variable to indicate whether a club is promoted to the top league $PMD{at}$ in season t, a dummy variable to indicate whether a club is relegated from the top league $RLD{at}$ in season t, and a club's accumulated percentage at the top league $APT{at}$ from its founding year to season t.
-A sponsor's annual revenue $FINC{it}$ in season t is used to measure the sponsor's financial strength.
-To examine whether the matching value differs between domestic sponsors and international sponsors, we include the following three-way interaction variables: $CPR{at} FINC{it}INTL{i}$ .
+To investigate the matching between a club's quality and sponsor's financial size, we include the following interaction variables: $CPM{at}FINC{it}$, $ATTN{at}FINC{it}$, and $CRV{at}FINC{it}$.
+A club's quality is measured by three metrics: on field performance CPM{at} , club attendance $ATTN{at}$ and club revenue CRV{at} .
+A club's performance CPM{at} is measured by the following four variables: a club's performance ranking CPR{at} in season t, a dummy variable to indicate whether a club is promoted to the top league PMD{at} in season t, a dummy variable to indicate whether a club is relegated from the top league RLD{at} in season t, and a club's accumulated percentage at the top league APT{at} from its founding year to season t.
+A sponsor's annual revenue $FINC{it}$ in season t is used to measure the sponsor's financial size.
+To examine whether the matching value differs between domestic sponsors and international sponsors, we include the following three-way interaction variables: CPR{at} $FINC{it}INTL_i$.